ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/start/installation/manual.markdown

 RavenDB has developed a quick and simple process to set up a fully secure cluster with our Setup Wizard.
 We've developed automatic renewals of certificates when setting up with the Setup Wizard together with Let's Encrypt.

-If you choose manual setup and/or to provide your own certificate, **you are responsible for their periodic renewal**.
+If you choose manual setup and/or to provide your own certificate, **you are responsible for its periodic renewal**.

 {NOTE/}